Blow-ups of three-dimensional toric singularities

-By the construction of partial resolution of $(X,dD_X)$ (see definition \ref{nondegen} and the paper \cite{Var}) and by criterion \ref{toricplt}, there exists a toric divisorial contraction $g\colon Z\to X$ such that it is dominated by partial resolution of $(X,dD_X)$ (up to toric log flips), and it has the following properties. \begin{enumerate} \item[A)] The exceptional set $\Exc g=S$ is an irreducible divisor, the divisors $S$ and $E$ define the different discrete valuations of the function field $\mathcal K(X)$, and $g(S)=C$. \item[B)] By $\G$ denote the center of $E$ on the surface $S$.
+By the construction of partial resolution of $(X,dD_X)$ (see Definition \ref{nondegen} and the paper \cite{Var}) and by Criterion \ref{toricplt}, there exists a toric divisorial contraction $g\colon Z\to X$ dominated by partial resolution of $(X,dD_X)$ (up to toric log flips) and the following properties are fulfilled. \begin{enumerate} \item[A)] The exceptional set $\Exc g=S$ is an irreducible divisor, the divisors $S$ and $E$ define the different discrete valuations of the function field $\mathcal K(X)$, and $g(S)=C$. \item[B)] By $\G$ denote the center of $E$ on the surface $S$.
 Then the curve $\G$ is a non-toric subvariety of $Z$.
 In the other words, $\G$ is a non-toric subvariety of $(S,\Diff_S(0))$. \end{enumerate}